 Options that begin with

 The path name of the directory to use for creating temporary files.
-This option was added in MySQL 5.1.25.
+This option was removed in MySQL 5.7.5 due to a reimplementation that no longer uses temporary files.

 The MySQL user name to use when connecting to the server.
 The default user name is